 Sunderland is a forward-looking city undergoing continued transformation and economic regeneration.
-New senior political and officer leadership from 2018 is focussing on progress in respect of its ambitions for the city and the organisation itself.
-These are set out in the City Plan 2019-2030, focusing on a dynamic, healthy and vibrant city.
-Key achievements for 2018/2019 and areas of focus for 2019/2020 onwards are set out below.
+Through a range of partnerships, we work with others to deliver our ambitions for the city.
+These ambitions are set out in the City Plan 2019-2030, focusing on a dynamic, healthy and vibrant city.
+Key achievements for 2019/2020 are set out in the following section.
+Figures for 2019/2020 are based on latest available data, taking into consideration the impact of the Covid-19 pandemic on some areas of delivery in March 2020.